CALCampus originates from the Computer Assisted Learning Center (CALC),

 public access provided a major advancement for CALC: now, we were able to

 reach everyone using one central location--the Internet.
-CALC
+Morabito

-continued to operate its separate online campuses on the various networks;
+continued to operate CALC's separate online campuses on the various networks;

 however, it was clear that the Internet would provide the vehicle that CALC